kristinemlarson/gnssrefl/tests/use_cases/use_p041.md

 <code>daily_avg p041 .15 80</code>

 Three plots are created.
-All retrievals:
+All RH retrievals:

 <img src=p041-RH-all.png width=600/>

-How many values are used in the daily average:
+A summary of how many values are being used in the daily average:

 <img src=p041-numval.png width=600/>

-Daily average:
+And the daily RH average:

 <img src=p041-RH.png width=600/>

+## Multi-GNSS

-p041 has been tracking multi-GNSS since 2019.
-Plots of the different constellation signals are provided below (set -plt True when running **gnssir**)
+p041 has been tracking multi-GNSS signals since 2019.
+Plots of the GPS, Galileo, and Glonass constellation signals are provided below (set -plt True when running **gnssir**)

 <img src="p041-gnssir-gpspanels.png" width="700">